BCT Nearly New Sale - Information for sellers

 Please note that there have been a number of changes to how the sale works.
 Below you will find some of the changes that have been put in place:

-• no videos and DVDs; cuddly toys must be new; no breast pumps/formula
+• NO videos and DVDs, no breast pumps/formula

 • label every item even when sold in sets/bags